The Guianas: European colonisation

-Venezuela and the Guianas in 1831, according to English cartography.
+Venezuela and the Guianas (1831), according to English cartography.

-English and Dutch settlers were regularly harassed by the Spanish and Portuguese, who viewed settlement of the area as a violation of the Treaty of Tordesillas.
-In 1613, Dutch trading posts on the Essequibo and Corantijn Rivers were completely destroyed by Spanish troops.
-The troops had been sent into the Guianas from neighbouring Venezuela under the premise of stamping out privateering and with the support of a cédula passed by the Spanish Council of the Indies and King Philip III.
+English and Dutch settlers were regularly harassed by the Spanish and Portuguese, who viewed their settlements as violating the Treaty of Tordesillas.
+In 1613, Dutch trading posts on the Essequibo and Corantijn Rivers were demolished by Spanish troops sent from neighbouring Venezuela under the premise of stamping out privateering, as authorized under a cédula of the Spanish Council of the Indies and King Philip III.
 Nonetheless, the Dutch returned in 1615, founding a new settlement at present-day Cayenne (later abandoned in favour of Suriname), one on the Wiapoco River (now more commonly known as the Oyapock) and one on the upper Amazon.
 By 1621, a charter was granted by the Dutch States-General, but even a few years prior to the official chartering a fort and trading post had been built at Kijkoveral, under the supervision of Aert Groenewegen, at the confluence of the Essequibo, Cuyuni, and Mazaruni Rivers.
 British settlers also succeeded in establishing a small settlement in 1606 and a much larger one in modern-day Suriname in 1650, under the leadership of former Barbadian governor Francis Willoughby, Lord Parham.

 The French had also made less significant attempts at colonisation, first in 1604 along the Sinnamary River.
 The settlement collapsed within a summer, and initial attempts at settlement near modern-day Cayenne, beginning in 1613, were met with similar setbacks.
 French priorities—land acquisition and Catholic conversion—were not easily reconciled with the difficulties of initial settlement-building on the Wild Coast.
 Even as late as 1635, the King of France granted permission to the whole of Guiana to a joint-stock company of Norman merchants.
 When these merchants made a settlement near the modern city of Cayenne, failure ensued.
 Eight years later, a reinforcement contingent led by Charles Poncet de Brétigny found only a few of the original colonists left alive, living among the aborigines.
 Later that year, among the combined total of the original surviving settlers, the reinforcement contingent led by de Brétigny, and a subsequent reinforcement later in the year, only two individuals remained alive long enough to reach the Dutch settlement on the Pomeroon River in 1645, begging for refuge.
-Though some trading outposts that could be considered permanent settlements were founded as early as 1624, French “possession” of the land now known as French Guiana is not recognised as having taken place until at least 1637.
+Though some trading outposts that could be considered permanent settlements were founded as early as 1624, French "possession" of the land now known as French Guiana is not recognised as having taken place until at least 1637.
 Cayenne itself, the first permanent settlement of comparable size to the Dutch colonies, experienced instability until 1643.